Skparab1/javascript-inkball/README.md

     - bounces in correct direction off of walls
     - balls bounce off of each other in correct angle
     - bounces in WRONG direction when it hits lines
+      - I'm trying various algorithms to calculate the ball's direction using the lines direction and the ball's direction
       - sometimes the ball doesn't make the line disappear and does not change direction at all.

   - getting into hole